Sam Brownback: Elections

-Sheila Frahm was appointed to fill the seat of U.S. Senator Bob Dole when Dole resigned in 1996 to campaign for president.
-Brownback defeated Frahm in the 1996 Republican primary and went on to win the general election against Democrat Jill Docking.
-Later in 2001, the Federal Election Commission assessed fines and penalties against Brownback's campaign committee and against his in-laws for improper 1996 campaign contributions.
-As a result of these improper contributions, the campaign was ordered to give the government $19,000 in contributions and Brownback's in-laws, John and Ruth Stauffer, were ordered to pay a $9,000 civil penalty for improperly funneling contributions through Triad Management Services.
+Sheila Frahm was appointed to fill the seat of U.S. senator Bob Dole when Dole resigned in 1996 to campaign for president.
+Brownback defeated Frahm in the 1996 Republican primary and went on to win the general election against Democrat Jill Docking by 112,677 votes.
+In 2001, the Federal Election Commission assessed fines and penalties against Brownback's campaign committee and against his in-laws for improper 1996 campaign contributions.
+As a result of these improper contributions, the campaign was ordered to pay the government $19,000 and Brownback's in-laws, John and Ruth Stauffer, were ordered to pay a $9,000 civil penalty for improperly funneling contributions through Triad Management Services.

-In 1998 Brownback was elected to a full six-year term, defeating Democrat Paul Feleciano.
-He won reelection in the 2004 Senate election with 69% of the vote, defeating his Democratic challenger, Lee Jones, a former Washington, D.C. lobbyist.
+In 1998, Brownback was elected to a full six-year term, defeating Democrat Paul Feleciano by 244,921 votes.
+He won reelection in the 2004 Senate election defeating Democratic former lobbyist Lee Jones by 470,526 votes.

-Throughout his Senate career, his principal campaign donors were the Koch brothers and their enterprises, including Koch Industries.
+Throughout his U.S. Senate career, his principal campaign donors were the Koch brothers of Wichita-based Koch Industries, who donated more to Brownback than to any other political candidate during this period.